(Photo by Karalina S on Unsplash)

 Trick-or-Treat Alternatives

-COVID and candy are two tricky situations, to begin with.
+Plastic-free and candy are two tricky situations, to begin with.
 One way to combat non-recyclable wrappers is to buy candy in cardboard boxes, such as Junior Mint or Mike & Ike’s.
-Paper and foil wrapped candies: Starbursts, salt water taffy, chocolate kisses, small peanut butter cups, etc. Check the bulk section!
+Paper and foil wrapped candies: Starbursts, salt water taffy, chocolate kisses, small peanut butter cups, etc. Check the bulk section and reduce the outer plastic packaging as well.

 A healthier alternative?
 Give away fruit or toothbrushes!
-Bananas and mandarins can offer a no-packaging alternative while also offering a healthy treat to young ones.
+Mandarins can offer a no-packaging alternative while also offering a healthy treat to young ones.
 Colorful Bamboo Toothbrushes can be a fun reminder for trick-or-treaters to take care of their teeth as they collect their sweets.

 Eco-friendly Costumes